PBarnaghi/TIHM-Dataset/README.md

 TIHM: An open dataset for remote healthcare monitoring in dementia.
 The dataset is available on its corresponding [Zenodo repository](https://zenodo.org/record/7622128).

-The data used in this study will be made available by the the Surrey and Borders Partnership NHS Trust.
+The dataset is provided for research and cannot be used for commercial purposes.

-Please, contact research@sabp.nhs.uk and specify the purpose for accessing the dataset.
+Please acknowledge the Surrey and Borders Partnership NHS Foundation Trust in any publication or use of this dataset.

 ## Summary of Data Records